j-joe-akin/fig-can/VISION.md

-I’m working with a community of **open science pioneers**

-to develop a web application for bench scientists in
+I’m working with a community of **open science pioneers** to develop a web application for bench scientists to *curate*, *compare* and *quantify* reproducibility of published experiments.

-biomedical research so that they can *curate*, *compare*

-and *quantify* reproducibility of published experiments.